Ikuhiro Yamagata shares Key Features of Japandi Interior Design

 For those familiar with Scandi design the concept of “Hygge” would not be unfamiliar.
 This concept refers to an overall feeling of comfort in the home.
 When the concept of “Hygge” blended with the Japanese notion of “Wabi-Sabi”, something truly remarkable came to the fore.

 Japanese and Scandinavian styles are both rooted in minimalism and comfort.
 These shared aesthetics blend together in a contemporary and sophisticated style, but they do more than enforce the strengths of each other.
-Where the two approaches diverge, their differences complement each other remarkably well.
+Where the two approaches diverce, their differences complement each other remarkably well.
 Nordic interior designs are rustic whereas Japanese interior design is characterized by sleekness.
-The warm, neutral colors present in Japanese interior designs help to keep the stark, crisp palettes of Scandinavian homes from becoming clinical and cold.
+The warm, neutral colours present in Japanese interior designs helps to keep the stark, crisp palettes of Scandinavian homes from becoming clinical and cold.

 Decorating in Japandi Style

 The real beauty in this design choice is the flexibility that goes along with it.
-Draw on the coziness of Scandinavian interior design with warm textures and soft pieces, while maintaining the elegance that characterizes Japanese decor.
-The successful fusion will maintain a utilitarian focus but will impart a sense of calm and sophistication in your space.
+Draw on the coziness of Scandinavian interior design with warm textures and soft pieces, while maintaining the elegance that characterize Japanese decor.
+The successful fusion will maintain a utilitarian focus, but will impart a sense of calm and sophistication in your space.

 An Antidote to Throwaway Culture